quantmind/pulsar/releases/notes.rst

 HttpClient
 ----------------
-* Backward incompatible changes with API much closer to resquests_ and far better support for streaming both uploads and downloads
+* Backward incompatible changes with API much closer to requests_ and far better support for streaming both uploads and downloads
 * Added ``content`` attribute to ``HttpResponse``, in line with requests_
 * Ability to pass ``stream=True`` during a request, same API as python requests_
 * Added the ``raw`` property to the Http Response, it can be used in conjunction with